asefatesfay/aws-ecommerce-platform/dsa-roadmap/28-greedy/README.md

 **Complexity:** Time `O(n)` (one pass), Space `O(1)` constant

+**Quick Quiz:**
+1. Why do the layer boundaries correspond to jump counts?
+2. What two variables summarize the current layer and the next layer?
+3. What answer should you get for `[1, 1, 1, 1]`?

 **Brute Force vs Greedy:**

 **Brute force approach:** use DFS/memoization to find minimum jumps (essentially BFS on all paths).